cciw-uk/data-protection/01 Decisions and actions document.rst

 * accidental breakage - e.g. from water damage or rough treatment on camp.
-  (Paper is also easily damaged by water, but it is also much easier to protect with simple waterproof envelopes, and many, many times cheaper to bring or make extra copies.)
+  (Paper is also easily damaged by water, but it is also much easier to protect with simple waterproof envelopes, and it is many, many times cheaper to bring or make extra copies.)

 For these reasons, I would strongly recommend against relying on any electronic devices for access to medical data while on camp - paper is a fantastic